 A 72”, this pillow is longer than I am tall.
 I like that.
 It’s a feature The Company Store pillow has over others, as noted in the WireCutter review.
 I considered going with a shredded foam body pillow since it works for me in other applications, but decided to go with a lighter fill given the long length.
 I don’t regret it.
 The TCS body pillow has the right amount of loft, poof, and rebound.

-I take a coccyx pillow everywhere I go, especially when navigating the usually awful chairs of the medical model.
+I take a seat cushion everywhere I go, especially when navigating the usually awful chairs of the medical model.
 These make waiting in a doctor’s office more bearable.
-I’m sitting on the ComfiLife Orthopedic Coccyx and Posture Support Wheelchair and Office Seat Cushion as I write this guide.

 Heating Pads and Blankets